vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 Here's a representation of the active management of research data throughout the data lifecycle.
-![Research Data Lifecycle -80width](../../images/00_DataLifeCycle.png "Research Data Lifecycle") (Adapted from ‘Introduction to RDM’ by Research Department University Library (Book Tower), UGent, licensed under CC-BY 4.0)
+![Research Data Lifecycle -80width](../../images/00_DataLifeCycle.png "Research Data Lifecycle") (Adapted from 'Introduction to RDM' by Research Department University Library (Book Tower), UGent, licensed under CC-BY 4.0)

 This course follows this course as closely as possible in chapters such as
 - Preparing a DMP